 Tel: (+44)(0)114 222 2512

 BA; MA (King's College, London); PhD (Reading)

-During her PhD, Maria founded and edited the interdisciplinary magazine Gendered Voices which contains articles that explore the topic of gender in a variety of cultural contexts.
+Before starting her Leverhulme Early Career Fellowship, Maria worked as a Research Associate on Dr Emma Heywood's FemmepowermentAfrique project.
+Maria completed her PhD in French studies in 2018.
+Maria’s PhD was funded by the Arts and Humanities Research Council (SWWDTP consortium).
+Her PhD examined representations of menstruation, childbirth and the menopause in contemporary women’s writing from Algeria, France and Mauritius.
+During her PhD, she founded and edited the interdisciplinary magazine Gendered Voices.
 The magazine aims to engage the public in cutting-edge academic research.
 While at the University of Reading, Maria also founded the Gender and Sexuality Research Network.
-Maria organised the conference Imagining the Body in France and the Francophone World, which took place at the University of Birmingham in January 2018.
+Maria organised the conference Imagining the Body in France and the Francophone World which took place at the University of Birmingham in January 2018.

 JNL6027 Journalism, Globalisation and Development